Fundamentals of Animal Behavior and Learning

 - Become a more effective and humane trainer by cutting through the jargon and directly assessing behavior.

 Course Activities, Objectives, & Assessment

-Online Lectures: Each week there will be several short videos (10-20 min each; typically 60-90 minutes total per week) that will discuss the topics of the week.
+Online Lectures: Each week there will be several short videos (10-20 minutes each; typically 60-90 minutes total per week) that will discuss the topics for that week.